Skip to main content

 Q6: How do killer questions screen out candidates?

-• Answer: When a candidate selects an answer marked as unsuitable and submits their application, their status changes automatically to the unsuitable status configured in Admin Settings.
-This is how PeopleXD killer questions work within the integration.
-Access Volcanic also has its own killer questions feature that works differently by blocking candidates before submission rather than allowing them to complete their application.
+• This is how PeopleXD killer questions work within the integration.
+Your career website also has its own killer questions feature that works differently by blocking candidates before submission rather than allowing them to complete their application.

 • PeopleXD killer questions allow candidates to complete and submit their application normally, then automatically change the applicant's status to unsuitable after submission, meaning all applications reach PeopleXD including unsuitable ones that need management or review.